pub enum ComputeCommand<T = Timestamp> {

 UpdateConfiguration instructs the replica to update its configuration, according to the given ComputeParameters.

-Parameter updates transmitted through this command must be applied by the replica as soon as it receives the command, and they must be apply globally to all replica state, even dataflows and pending peeks that were created before the parameter update.
+Parameter updates transmitted through this command must be applied by the replica as soon as it receives the command, and they must be applied globally to all replica state, even dataflows and pending peeks that were created before the parameter update.
 This property allows the replica to hoist UpdateConfiguration commands during reconciliation.

 Configuration parameters that should not be applied globally, but only to specific dataflows or peeks, should be added to the DataflowDescription or Peek types, rather than as ComputeParameters.